-Resampling of a picture reduces or increases the number of pixels and thus the picture's size in bytes.
-To set the picture's width and height, either use the Width and Height controls or, when Keep proportions active, set just one; the program automatically calculates the other.
-Sharpen can be used to reduce the harm caused by the loss of information involved in shrinking a picture.
-(Major shrinking can cause a loss of detail, and mild sharpening can partially eliminate this phenomenon.)
-To set what method is used for resizing, use Method.
+Leave the Keep proportionsoption on to make the program automatically set one dimension (width/height) based on your value for the other one, so that the picture isn't distorted.
+To enter Width and Height independently, turn this option off.
+Sharpen reduces the harm caused by the loss of information involved in shrinking a picture.
+(Major shrinking can cause a loss of detail, and mild sharpening can lessen this problem.)
+To set the method used for resizing, use Method.